 - Requiring an annual audit by an industry leading audit firm to review the system’s consolidated annual statements.
 The most recent audit, completed in March 2015, resulted in an unqualified opinion on all financial statements with no material weaknesses, adjustments or reclassifications cited and full compliance with all debt covenants.

 - Seeking review from an independent national bond rating agency to continually assess financial performance.
 Inverness Village is among the less than 10% of continuing care retirement communities in the country whose bonds have an investment-grade bond rating, which reduces the cost of borrowing.

-- Participating in a national accreditation process, operated by the Continuing Care Accreditation Commission (CARF-CCAC).
+- Participating in a national accreditation process, operated by CARF International.
 Each year, Asbury evaluates its financial performance against various benchmarks – including profitability, liquidity and capital structure – to identify trends and evaluate strengths relative to other accredited communities and systems throughout the United States.

 - Building financial reserves to support its mission and provide capital for future investment, including renovation or expansion of its five communities.
 These financial reserves, and additional income they generate, establish a solid financial base that allows Asbury to weather times of economic challenge.
 Asbury’s bonds require the maintenance of adequate reserves.

 - Routinely contracting with a leading national actuarial firm that provides projections assisting communities in setting appropriate financial qualifications and fee structure for residents.
 These projections assist Asbury in protecting the long-term health of the organization by ensuring that the large majority of residents will have enough assets to last for their lifetimes and an adequate fee structure is in place.